hendrikkao1/locali18n/README.md

 # locali18n

-A lightweight i18n library for React that harnesses the browser's Web Machine Learning Translation API for instant, dynamic translations.
+A lightweight i18n library for React that uses your browser's Web Machine Learning Translation API for instant translations.

-> **Note:** This project is in early development (v0.0.1) and relies on the experimental Web ML Translation API, which has limited browser support and requires a flag to be enabled.
+> **Note:** This project is in early development and uses the experimental Web ML Translation API, which has limited browser support and needs a flag enabled.

 ## Overview

-locali18n takes a new approach to web app internationalization by leveraging your browser's native translation capabilities.
-Unlike traditional methods locali18n delivers translations during runtime.
+locali18n brings a fresh approach to web app translations by using your browser's built-in translation capabilities.
+Instead of pre-loading translation files, locali18n translates your content in real-time.

-Traditional i18n approaches face significant challenges: translation files, templates, dynamic keys, localization processes.
+Traditional i18n solutions come with headaches: managing translation files, creating templates, handling dynamic keys, and complex localization processes. locali18n solves these problems with:

-- **Truly Real-time**: Content translates instantly without deployment cycles or human translators
+- **Real-time Translation**: Content translates without dev cycles or human translators
-- **API-friendly**: Dynamic content translates automatically without needing translation keys
+- **API-friendly**: Dynamic content translates automatically without needing mapped translation keys
-- **Zero Maintenance**: Eliminate the need to manage language files and translation mappings
+- **Zero Maintenance**: No more managing language files and mappings
-- **User-Centered**: Adapts to individual language preferences and personal language models
+- **User-Centered**: Adapts to each user's language preferences and personal language models

-# Install
+## Install

 ```shell
 npm install @locali18n/i18n-react --save
 ```

-# Usage
+## Usage

-Wrap your application with the provider
+Wrap your application with the provider:

 ```tsx
 import { Locali18nProvider } from "@locali18n/i18n-react";